 The Americans all claim English descent.
 They are more emotional than we are.
 Their educational system cannot be as good as ours – they attend these summer courses and gain credits towards their graduate examinations.

-The car now left the road and took a steep tortuous route up a rough mud track, over a creek until we drew up outside a large pine-wood house built on the hillside in a wood whilst the creek ran below.
+The car now left the road and took a steep tortuous route up a rough mud track and over a creek.
+We drew up outside a large pine-wood house built on the hillside in a wood whilst the creek ran below.

 When we entered the house, the most enchanting surprise awaited us.
 We walked into a long room with walls of leafy trees.
-The room, built out from the rest of the bungalow, resting high on piles, had, instead of sides, panels of gauze so that the thin trunks of young maple, beech and elm trees made the room into a cool green sanctuary away from the dusty heat of the day.
+The room, built out from the rest of the bungalow, resting high on piles, had, instead of sides, panels of gauze.
+The thin trunks of young maple, beech and elm trees made the room into a cool green sanctuary away from the dusty heat of the day.